NanoCommons/user-handbook/docs/nanoinformatics/corona-modelling.md

 - Generation of the core potential
 - Evaluation of the adsorption free energy
 - Simulation parameters
-as well as the software used and na example of using the tool within the NanoCommons KB for evaluation of adsorption energy of human serum albumin (HSA) protein onto gold NM .
+as well as the software used (UnitedAtom, Power et al., 2019) and an example of using the tool within the NanoCommons KB for evaluation of adsorption energy of human serum albumin (HSA) protein onto gold NM .

 <img src="{{ site.baseurl }}/images/nanoinformatics/Au-corona.png" class="image--right-large" />
-Orientation-specific binding energy E of HSA on an R = 5 nm (top) and R = 50 nm (bottom) Au NM (Power et al., 2019).
+Orientation-specific binding energy E of HSA on an R = 5 nm (top) and R = 50 nm (bottom) Au NM calculated using the UnitedAtom software (Power et al., 2019).
 <br clear="all">

 Additional training and an integrated approach using predictions and experimental data is available here: